 Freezer vs Pantry

 A pantry is needed no matter what.
 It stays stable whether you have power or not.
-It just needs to be a cool, dry place where pests can’t get at your supplies.
-So really, a pantry is a no brainer regardless of if it’s an actual pantry, a spare room, or extra space under your bed.
+It just needs to be a cool, dry place where pests can’t get your supplies.
+So, really, a pantry is a no-brainer regardless of whether it’s an actual pantry, a spare room, or extra space under your bed.

 A freezer is great to have, but you’ll need a way to keep it running no matter what happens.
 This can be an expensive investment not everyone is willing or able to make.
 However, if you can do it, a deep freezer can help you keep fresh meats, nuts, seeds, cheeses, and much more on hand for emergencies.
 Just make sure to rotate your food because even frozen foods can go bad.